Top 10 Creators on Patreon to Check Out In 2024

 3. DarkCookie – Summertime Saga

-DarkCookie – Summertime Saga
+DarkCookie – Summertime Saga - Top Creators on Patreon

 Source: patreon.com

 DarkCookie is creating Summertime Saga, a dating sim/visual novel game in development.
 It is adult content, and you must be 18 to access it.
-The game is currently free, but if you pledge a small monthly fee, you can access the latest playable version of Summertime Saga, watch DarkCookie work via his video stream, read or post Patreon-only feed on content progression, and you get to help him financially.
+The game is currently free, but if you pledge a small monthly fee, you can access the latest playable version of Summertime Saga, watch DarkCookie work via his video stream, read or post a Patreon-only feed on content progression, and get to help him financially.

 There are four subscription tiers: